Omie Wise

-Omie Wise or Naomi Wise (1789–1808) was an American murder victim, who is remembered by a popular murder ballad about her death.
+Omie Wise or Naomi Wise (1789 – 1808) was an American murder victim who is remembered by a popular murder ballad about her death.

 Song

-Omie Wise's death became the subject of a traditional American ballad.
-(Roud 447) One version opens:
+Omie Wise's death became the subject of a traditional American ballad (Roud 447).
+One version opens:

 In accordance with the broadside ballad tradition, lyrics to the original version of the song were written shortly after the murder itself; at least one 19th-century version of the ballad text exists.
 The first recorded version of the song was performed by G. B. Grayson, who recorded the song in 1927 in Atlanta, Georgia.
 The first person to record the song under the title "Naomi Wise" was Vernon Dalhart, who did so on November 24, 1925.

 The song is thematically related to other American murder ballads such as "Banks of the Ohio" and "The Knoxville Girl".
 Each of these songs relates the tale of a woman murdered by her lover, who then disposed of her body in a river.

 The song has been performed by Doc Watson, who learned the song from his mother.
 Watson relates that "Naomi Wise, a little orphan girl, was being brought up by Squire Adams, a gent who had a pretty good name in the community as a morally decent human being.
 Omie, however, was seeing a ne'er-do-well named John Lewis, who never meant anything about anything serious, except some of his meanness.
 John Lewis courted the girl, seemingly until she became pregnant, and he decided that he'd get rid of her in some secret sort of way.
 He persuaded her to skip off with him and get married, then pushed her into the water and drowned her.
 Everyone knew that he had been mean to Omie, and when the body was taken out of the water, there was evidence that she had been beaten quite a lot."

-Performers who have recorded versions of this song include Tim Eriksen, Clarence Ashley, Dock Boggs, Roscoe Holcomb, Shirley Collins, Judy Henske (Henske's version is titled "The Ballad of Little Romy"), The Pentangle, Scott H. Biram, Greg Graffin, Kate & Anna McGarrigle, Okkervil River, Cécile McLorin Salvant, Snakefarm, Clifton Hicks, and David Baerwald.
+Performers who have recorded versions of this song include Morgan Sexton, Tim Eriksen, Clarence Ashley, Dock Boggs, Roscoe Holcomb, Shirley Collins, Judy Henske (Henske's version is titled "The Ballad of Little Romy"), Pentangle, Scott H. Biram, Greg Graffin, Kate & Anna McGarrigle, Okkervil River, Cécile McLorin Salvant, Snakefarm, Bert Jansch, Clifton Hicks, and David Baerwald.
 Bob Dylan also performed the song; a live bootleg recording exists of his performance at the Riverside Church Folk Music Hootenanny in 1961.